 About Anthologies Podcast Map

-Ruge el bosque [The Forest Roars] is a collaborative project about literature and ecology.
-Our goal is to initiate transnational and intercultural conversations about the role of literature from
+Ruge el bosque is a project about environmental and plurilingual poetics.
+Our goal is to initiate transnational and intercultural conversations about the role of literature in

 in the context of the current climate crisis.
-We seek to underscore how the region’s poetic production shapes emerging politics and literary ecologies; and how poetry works, especially in Indigenous communities, as a way of preserving endangered ecosystems and languages.
+We seek to highlight how the poetic production of the region shapes emerging policies and literary ecologies; and serves, especially in Indigenous communities, as a grassroots tool for the preservation of ecosystems and endangered languages.

-Together comprising a series of regional ecopoetry anthologies, each volume of Ruge el bosque is conceived of as a site of preservation and resistance for specific communities and territories in Latin America.
-The first volume, Ruge el bosque: ecopoesía del Cono Sur, highlights Argentina, Chile, Uruguay, Paraguay and their borderlands and includes poetry written in Indigenous languages, Spanish, and Portuñol (Caleta Olivia, 2023).
-The second volume, Ruge el bosque: ecopoesía de Mesoamerica (in progress), compiles poetic expressions written in Indigenous and criollo languages, as well as in English and Spanish from Mexico, Guatemala, El Salvador, Nicaragua, Honduras, Belize, and Costa Rica.
-Subsequent volumes will focus on poetry from the Guianas and the Caribbean (vol. 3), the Andean states (vol. 4), and the Amazon Basin (vol. 5).
+Organized as a series of regional anthologies, each volume strives to be a site of preservation and resistance for our communities and territories.
+The first volume, Ruge el bosque.
+Volúmen 1: ecopoetry of the Southern Cone, gathers poetry written in Indigenous languages, alongside poetry written in Spanish and Portuñol (Caleta Olivia, 2023).
+The second volume, Ruge el bosque.
+Volumen 2: ecopoetry of Mesoamerica compiles poetic expressions written in Indigenous and creole languages, English, and Spanish from the region comprising Mexico, Guatemala, El Salvador, Nicaragua, Belize, and Costa Rica.
+Subsequent volumes will focus on poetry from the Amazon basin (vol. 3), the Andean states (vol. 4), and the Guianas and the Caribbean (vol. 5).

-Ruge el Bosque is supported by a 2022 Ford-LASA Special Projects grant, and an INTRA 2023 research grant from the University of Texas, San Antonio.
+This project is supported by a Ford-LASA 2022 grant, as well as an INTRA research grant for volume 1 and translation funds for volume 2; both provided by the University of Texas, San Antonio.

 PEOPLE